Characteristic Logics for Behavioural Hemimetrics via Fuzzy Lax Extensions: Introduction

 \paragraph*{Related Work} Probabilistic quantitative characteristic modal logics go back to Desharnais et al.~\cite{dgjp:metrics-labelled-markov}; they relate to fragments of quantitative $\mu$-calculi~\cite{HuthKwiatkowska97,ms:lukasiewicz-mu,mm:prob-calculus-expectations}.
 A further well-known class of quantitative modal logics are fuzzy modal and description logics (e.g.~\cite{Morgan79,Fitting91,Straccia98,LukasiewiczStraccia08}).
 Van Breugel and Worrell~\cite{bw:behavioural-pseudometric} prove a Hennessy-Milner theorem for quantitative probabilistic modal logic.
 Quantitative Hennessy-Milner-type theorems have since been established for fuzzy modal logic with G\"odel semantics~\cite{Fan15}, for systems combining probability and non-determinism~\cite{DuEA16}, and for Heyting-valued modal logics~\cite{EleftheriouEA12} as introduced by Fitting~\cite{Fitting91}.
 König and Mika-Michalski~\cite{km:metric-bisimulation-games} provide a quantitative Hennessy-Milner theorem in coalgebraic generality for the case where behavioural distance is induced by the pseudometric Kantorovich lifting defined by the same set of modalities as the logic, a result that we complement by showing that in fact all fuzzy lax extensions are Kantorovich.
 The assumptions of König and Mika-Michalski's theorem require that behavioural distance be approximable in~$\omega$ steps.
 We give a sufficient criterion for this property: The predicate liftings need to be nonexpansive, and the given lax extension needs to be finitarily separable (as mentioned above).
 Again, we remove any assumption of symmetry, obtaining an expressiveness criterion for characteristic logics of quantitative simulations; in this sense, our work relates also to (coalgebraic and specific) results on characteristic logics for two-valued notions of similarity, e.g.~\cite{Glabbeek90,Baltag00,Cirstea06,KapulkinEA12,FordEA21}.

-Fuzzy lax extensions are a quantitative version of lax extensions~\cite{MartiVenema15,ThijsThesis,Levy11}, which in turn belong to an extended strand of research on relation liftings~\cite{HughesJacobs04,ThijsThesis,Levy11}.
+Fuzzy lax extensions are a quantitative version of lax extensions~\cite{MartiVenema15,ThijsThesis,Levy11,BackhouseEA91}, which in turn belong to an extended strand of research on relation liftings~\cite{HughesJacobs04,ThijsThesis,Levy11}.
 They appear to go back to work on monoidal topology~\cite{HofmannEA14}, and have been used in work on applicative bisimulation~\cite{Gavazzo18}; as indicated above, Hofmann~\cite{Hofmann07} effectively already introduces the generic Wasserstein lax extension (without using the term but proving the relevant properties, except nonexpansiveness).
-Our notion of \emph{nonexpansive} lax extension, which is central to the connection with characteristic logics, appears to be new.
+Our notion of \emph{nonexpansive} lax extension, which is central to the connection with characteristic logics, appears to be new, but as indicated above it can be seen to relate to a condition involving the strength of the underlying functor as considered by Gavazzo~\cite{Gavazzo18}.
 Our method of extracting quantitative modalities from fuzzy lax extensions generalizes the construction of two-valued Moss liftings for (two-valued) lax extensions~\cite{KurzLeal09,MartiVenema15}.

-This paper is an extendend and revised version of a previous conference publication~\cite{ws:fuzzy-lax}.
+This paper is an extended and revised version of a previous conference publication~\cite{ws:fuzzy-lax}.
 Besides containing additional discussion and full proofs, the present version generalizes the overall technical treatment including the main results to the asymmetric setting, thus covering not only quantitative notions of bisimulation but also quantitative notions of simulation.